danrog303/messenger-stats/README.md

    - Sends calculated statistics to backend by using SSE streams
    - Code is partially based on simonwongwong/Facebook-Messenger-Statistics repo

+## 🧪 How to run tests?
+  Inside tests/ directory, you can find automated e2e tests which helps to ensure that application is working correctly.
+  1. Download your Facebook data, put them in tests/ directory and rename to `fb-files.zip`
+  2. Run `python3 -m pytest tests/`

 ## 🎓 Note
 The application was created as an project assignment during the sixth semester of studies at Bydgoszcz University of Science and Technology.